INRIA/scikit-learn-mooc/slides/ml_concepts.md

 The goal is then to extract some form of structure from *X* that generalize to new data.

-If we take the example of the Iris, in unsupervised learning, the input data would not include the type of Iris because the data is not annotated.
+If we take the example of Irises, in unsupervised learning, the input data would not include the type of Iris because the data is not annotated.
-The goal will therefore be to find alone the similarities and distinctions within the data, and to group together data that share common characteristics.
+The goal could therefore be to find similarities and structures within the data, or to group together observations that share common characteristics.

 Unsupervised learning covers a very wide variety of different problems.
 We will not cover them for now.